Kick scooter: Pneumatic tires

 Before bicycles became popular among children, steel scooters with two small bicycle wheels were more common.
 Around 1987, many BMX manufacturers produced BMX-like scooters, such as Scoot.
 Those manufacturers discontinued their scooters, but some scooter manufacturers were established in later years and remain in business.
-These scooters are still used in dense urban areas for utility purposes, since they are faster than a folding scooter and more convenient than a utility bicycle.
+These scooters are still used in dense urban areas for utility purposes, since they are faster than a folding scooter.
 Some are made for off-road use and are described as mountain scooters.
 In addition to commuting, sports competition, and off-road use, large wheel scooters are a favorite for dog scootering, an activity in which single or team dogs, such as huskies, pull a scooter and its rider in the same way that a sled is pulled across snow.
-Some Amish are not allowed to ride bicycles, so they ride scooters instead.
+Some Amish do not want to ride bicycles, so they ride scooters instead.
 Today, variations on the kicksled with scooter design features are also available, such as the Kickspark.